Exploiting Label Skewness for Spiking Neural Networks in Federated Learning: Experiments

-Table~\ref{tab:fl-snn-acc} reports the accuracy results when different model-homogeneous FL algorithms are conducted under different label skew contexts across the static image datasets.
+\paragraph{Overall Accuracy.} Table~\ref{tab:fl-snn-acc} presents the accuracy performance of FedLEC compared to conventional FL algorithms tailored for data heterogeneity.
 The results demonstrate the clear superiority of FedLEC in handling extreme label skew conditions.
 Specifically, in \textit{cifar10} dataset, FedLEC reaches an average improvement of about 9.03\%, while in \textit{svhn}, the average accuracy increment rate is 11.52\%.
 When the task extends to more complex classification tasks such as \textit{cifar100}, FedLEC similarly exhibits notable performance improvements, highlighting its potential for adaptation to complex and large-scale tasks.
-Additionally, FedLEC might be more effective in addressing distribution-based label skews since these skews do not force the absence of a large portion of labels, thereby not leading to severe information loss as quantity-based skews do.
+Additionally, FedLEC demonstrates potential advantages in handling distribution-based label skews, as these skews do not result in the absence of a significant portion of labels.
+Consequently, they do not induce severe information loss, unlike quantity-based skews.

-Local data heterogeneity, including label skew, exacerbates local over-fitting issues.
-The three selected baselines (FedRS, FedLC, FedConcat) aim to mitigate this problem by adjusting the loss function to account for each label distribution or integrating local models with similar data distributions to correct inferences collaboratively.
-However, these algorithms are ineffective in federated SNN learning applications.
-As listed in Table~\ref{tab:acc-imp}, compared with corresponding results in Table~\ref{tab:fl-snn-acc}, these algorithms sometimes even fail to outperform standard FL algorithms (i.e., Scaffold, FedAvg), resulting in an average accuracy decrease of 1.74\%.
+Table~\ref{tab:acc-imp} further provides a performance comparison between FedLEC and several recently proposed FL algorithms specifically designed to mitigate label skewness.
+Observations reveal that these algorithms are ineffective in federated SNN learning settings, exhibiting an average accuracy that is 12.26\% lower than that of FedLEC.